7 Examples of Location-Based Services Apps

 As we become more accustomed to our smartphones, the future of LBS apps will change.
 These apps are reaching well beyond the “check in” abilities of Foursquare and Facebook, and well past using Google Maps to guide you to your destination.

-Geofencing, in-store mapping, and location-based advertisements have all seen their time to shine recently.
+Geofencing, in-store mapping, and location-based advertisements have all recently seen their time to shine.
 These marketing and user experience initiatives all have a bright future ahead of them as more businesses, retailers, restaurants, and service providers adopt LBS technology into their mobile apps.
 LBS features will allow businesses to provide relevant content and improve a user’s in-app experience.

 From “going” to gaming, and from ordering to consuming, LBS technology improves the functionality of many mobile apps.
 Without these LBS features, most of the mobile apps available today would not be as widely downloaded and used as they are.